 1st Phase: Inflammation and pain control

 Pain control is first up, so that your day-to-day movements feel manageable.
-Initially, you must not step on your leg, so you will have to use crutches.
+Initially, you won’t be allowed to step on your leg, you will have to use crutches.
 Pain medication is very helpful during this phase.
-You must elevate your foot on a pillow whenever you have the chance, ut at least 3 times a day for 10 minutes.
+Resting and elevating your leg is crucial.

-Our goal during this phase are to allow for bone healing and move only within the limits of your pain.
-As physiotherapists, we can encourage tissue healing by using dry needling, laser, strapping and neural mobilisations.
+Our goal during this phase is to allow for bone healing and move only within the limits of your pain.
+We can encourage tissue healing by using dry needling, laser, strapping and neural mobilisations.

 2nd Phase: Range of motion

 Using crutches and not stepping on your injured leg is bound to set back your walking pattern.
 Often, just getting used to putting pressure through the tibia and lower leg is an exercise in itself.
-You’ll need to work on balance and leaning with all your weight on your injured leg.
-It takes practice, but after a while you’ll find it’s much easier to walk without any problems.
+You’ll need to work on balance and leaning with all your weight on your injured leg when it is safe to do so.

 At the end of this phase of your treatment, you must be able to stand, walk and balance on the fracture’s side with as little support as possible.